SharePoint/sp-dev-docs/docs/schema/associationreference-element-in-associationgroup-bdcmetadata-schema.md

 <tr class="even">
 <td align="left"><p>Reverse</p></td>
 <td align="left"><p>Optional.</p>
 <p>Specifies that the referenced **Association</span> has its source and destination reversed.
 This would indicate the **Association</span> is working in the opposite direction compared to other associations in the same **AssociationGroup</span>.
-For example, if the **AssociationGroup</span> references an **Association</span> &quot;GetOrdersForCustomer&quot;, returning Order items for the given Customer item, then the **AssociationGroup</span> is in the direction of Customer to Order.
-The other **AssociationReference**, referencing another association &quot;GetCustomerForOrder&quot;, must be marked as reverse, because this association is in the direction of Order to Customer.</p>
+For example, if the **AssociationGroup</span> references an **Association</span> "GetOrdersForCustomer", returning Order items for the given Customer item, then the **AssociationGroup</span> is in the direction of Customer to Order.
+The other **AssociationReference**, referencing another association "GetCustomerForOrder", must be marked as reverse, because this association is in the direction of Order to Customer.</p>
 <p>Default value: **false**</p>
 <p>Attribute type: **Boolean**</p></td>
 </tr>